-Safety alert: Computer use can be monitored, and it is impossible to completely clear your browser history.
-If you are afraid that your internet use might be monitored, call the National Domestic Violence Hotline at 800-799-7233 or 800-787-3224 TTY, or go to en Español.
+Safety Alert: Computer use can be monitored and it is impossible to completely clear your browser history.
+If you are afraid your internet usage might be monitored, call the National Domestic Violence Hotline at 800-799-7233 for 24/7 help in English, Spanish and more than 140 other languages.

 If you have ever had an intimate experience with your partner that made you feel uncomfortable or afraid, or one that took place without your consent, you are not alone.

-The Department of Defense cares about the safety and well-being of everyone in the military community.
-Read on to learn more about how the department addresses sexual assault and abuse and some of the options available to anyone seeking support.
+The Defense Department cares about the safety and well-being of everyone in the military community.
+Read on to learn more about how the department addresses sexual abuse and assault and some of the options available to anyone seeking support.

 What constitutes sexual abuse in an intimate partner relationship?

 Sexual abuse is one of many harmful behaviors that involve sexual violence.
 These include sexual harassment, unwanted sexual contact and sexual abuse by an intimate partner.
 In both the military and civilian communities, it is likely more common than most people realize, with victims often experiencing physical, mental and emotional health issues as a result.